-(Note: This is part of a longer interview with Adrian Kos of Vogue Bathrooms in Canberra.
+(Note: This is part of a longer interview with Adrian and Daniel Kos of Vogue Bathrooms in Canberra.
 To get the complete interview as a free pdf entitled “The 5 Things You Must Know Before You Start Your Bathroom Renovation” , click here.)

 What do I need to do to prepare for my bathroom renovation?

 Interviewer: So, what do I need to do to prepare for my bathroom renovation?
 Can you describe the process before the work begins, give us some bathroom renovation tips for a client who is about to commit to a remodel?